louisehedman/hello-worlds-fe/README.md

 - Laptop devices
 - Mobile devices

+## Project setup

+This project was created to work together with a [Node.JS, Express backend](https://github.com/louisehedman/hello-worlds-be).
+Instructions for how to set up the backend part of this project can be found in the backend repo.

+After cloning this repo navigate to the root folder in your terminal.

-## Environment Variables
+### Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to create a `.env`file and add the following environment variable.

 `REACT_APP_API_URL`

+### Run locally

+To start the server run ### `$ npm start`

 ## Deployment